quicwg/base-drafts/draft-ietf-quic-recovery.md

 below shows how the single timer is set.

 This algorithm may result in the timer being set in the past, particularly if timers wake up late.
-Timers set in the past SHOULD fire immediately.
+Timers set in the past fire immediately.

 Pseudocode for SetLossDetectionTimer follows: